readium/webpub-manifest/contexts/default/README.md

 }
 ```

-If none of the elements available are specific enough, a `contributor` element <span class="rfc">may</span> be used instead.
+If none of the elements available are specific enough, a `contributor` element <strong class="rfc">may</strong> be used instead.

 The `contributor` element should be used with an object that contains a `role`.
 All values for the `role` element should be based on [MARC relator codes](https://www.loc.gov/marc/relators/relaterm.html):